VolkanSah/optimize-MySQL-MariaDB/README.md

-# Several Ways to Optimize MySQL/MariaDB for Performance
+# Several Ways to Optimize MySQL/MariaDB Server for Performance
 ###### Update 2025/2026

 ## Table of Contents